Guide to STAR Measures

 A growing number of plans scored highly on some measures like breast cancer screenings, while more plans scored lower on other measures like colorectal cancer screenings, demonstrating the dynamic nature of quality performance across different clinical areas.²

-Patient Experience Measures (Weight: Transitioning from 4x to 2x)
+3. Patient Experience Measures (Weight: Transitioning from 4x to 2x)

-Patient experience measures, derived from the Consumer Assessment of Healthcare Providers and Systems (CAHPS) surveys, assess beneficiary perceptions of care quality, access, and service delivery.
 CMS will reduce the weight of CAHPS and administrative measures from 4x to 2x.
-This change shifts the focus slightly away from patient experience and administrative efficiency, prompting payers to balance their efforts across a broader range of quality measures.⁷
+This change shifts the focus slightly away from patient experience and administrative efficiency, prompting payers to balance their efforts across a broader range of clinical and outcomes-based quality measures.8

 Core CAHPS Domains:

-• Getting Needed Care: Measures access to necessary medical services.
+• Getting Needed Care: Measures access to necessary medical services

-• Getting Appointments and Care Quickly: Assesses care accessibility and responsiveness.
+• Getting Appointments and Care Quickly: Assesses care accessibility and responsiveness

-• Customer Service: Evaluates plan administrative effectiveness.
+• Customer Service: Evaluates plan administrative effectiveness

-• Rating of Health Care Quality: Captures overall beneficiary satisfaction with care received.
+• Rating of Health Care Quality: Captures overall beneficiary satisfaction with care received

-• Care Coordination: Measures integration and communication across providers.
+• Care Coordination: Measures integration and communication across providers

 Survey Administration

-Access Measures (Weight: 2-4x)
+4. Access Measures (Weight: 2-4x)

 Access measures evaluate plans' ability to provide timely, geographically accessible healthcare services to their enrolled populations.
-These measures focus on structural capabilities rather than clinical outcomes.
+These measures focus on structural capabilities rather than direct clinical outcomes.

 Key Access Indicators:

-• Call Center Performance: Foreign language interpreter and TTY availability.
+• Call Center Performance: Foreign language interpreter and TTY availability

-• Appeals Processing: Timeliness of decision-making and review processes.
+• Appeals Processing: Timeliness of decision-making and review processes

-• Provider Network Adequacy: Geographic and specialty access sufficiency.
+• Provider Network Adequacy: Geographic and specialty access sufficiency

-• Pharmacy Network Access: Prescription drug availability and convenience.
+• Pharmacy Network Access: Prescription drug availability and convenience

-Process Measures (Weight: 1-3x)
+5. Process Measures (Weight: 1-3x)

 Process measures assess healthcare delivery efficiency and adherence to evidence-based care protocols, serving as leading indicators of quality outcomes.